Original Research ARTICLE

 The lower Amazon River contains many of the features that would lead to very high gas transfer velocities and overall emissions.
 It is characterized by extremely wide channel(s) that flow in a convergent direction with the Intertropical Convergence Zone (ITCZ) creating a large fetch where the stronger winds can substantially increase turbulence, resulting in higher k600 as observed in this study.
 Not only are k-values high, but the lower river also has a very high amount of wetted surface area for CO2 to escape from, particularly in wide channels near the mouth.

 Here we considered two different areas for upscaling annual CO2 emissions from the lower Amazon River.
-Our most conservative estimate, including the area from Óbidos to Macapá (Area 1), was 0.20 Pg C year−1.
+Our most conservative estimate, including the area from Óbidos to Macapá (Area 1), was 20 Tg C year−1.
 Area 2, which extends to the geographic terminus of the river, is a relatively short distance compared to Area 1, but covers 58% more surface area than the Óbidos to Macapá reach (Table 3).
-Applying the average FCO2 observed near Macapá, we estimate Area 2 to emit 0.28 Pg C year−1, which combined with the upstream section totalize 0.48 Pg C year−1.
-This estimate for the lower Amazon River, alone, is roughly equivalent to the 0.47 Pg C year−1 previously estimated for the entire Amazon River basin upstream of Óbidos (Richey et al., 2002) and is also equivalent to CO2 emissions from all temperate rivers in the Northern hemisphere (Butman and Raymond, 2011).
+Applying the average FCO2 observed near Macapá, we estimate Area 2 to emit 28 Tg C year−1, which combined with the upstream section totalize 48 Tg C year−1.
+Emissions from the Xingu and Tapajós tributaries contribute an additional 2.3 Tg C year−1, resulting in a total flux of 51 Tg C year−1 from the lower Amazon River basin.
+This estimate for the lower Amazon River, alone, is roughly 53% in magnitude compared to CO2 emissions from all rivers in the conterminous United States (97 Tg C year−1; Butman and Raymond, 2011) and ~12% of past estimates of basin-scale emissions from the Amazon (0.47 Pg C year−1; Richey et al., 2002).

-Adding our estimations of the fluxes estimated for Area 1 and the sum of Area 1 and 2 to estimations by Richey et al. (2002) increases basin-scale CO2 outgassing to 0.67 and 0.96 Pg C year−1, respectively.
-Replacing these new basin-wide budgets in the global CO2 budget for inland waters estimated by Raymond et al. (2013), results in a 10 and 23% increase (2.25 and 2.54 Pg C year−1, respectively, compared to 2.1 Pg C year−1).
+Adding our estimations of the fluxes estimated for Area 1 and the sum of Area 1 and 2 to estimations by Richey et al. (2002) increases basin-scale CO2 outgassing to 0.49 and 0.52 Pg C year−1, respectively.
 A recent re-evaluation of basin-wide outgassing estimates upstream of Óbidos was done using a combination of direct flux measurements and more detailed k-values calculations along with observations by Alin et al. (2011) for tributaries and streams.
 It was estimated that basin scale CO2 outgassing upstream from Óbidos was roughly 0.8 Pg C year−1 (Rasera et al., 2013).
 First order streams add an additional 0.1 Pg C year−1 to basin scale CO2 fluxes in the Amazon basin (Johnson et al., 2008).
-Adding our estimates for the lower river to these values results in basin-wide budgets of 1.1 Pg C year−1 and 1.39 Pg C year−1 for Area 1 and the sum of Area 1 and 2, respectively (Table 4).
-Replacing these estimates for the Amazon in the global CO2 budget by Raymond et al. (2013) increases the global budget by as much as 43% for a total of 2.9 Pg C year−1.
+Adding our estimates for the lower river to these values results in basin-wide budgets of 0.92 Pg C year−1 and 0.95 Pg C year−1 for Area 1 and the sum of Area 1 and 2, respectively (Table 4).
+Replacing these new estimates for the Amazon in the global CO2 budget by Raymond et al. (2013) increases the global budget by as much as 18% for a total of 2.48 Pg C year−1.

-In the case of this updated global budget, the Amazon River represents 44% of global CO2 emissions.
+In the case of this updated global budget, the Amazon River represents 38% of global CO2 emissions.
 However, the contribution of other tropical rivers to the global budget are likely also underestimated considering that most tropical rivers are even less well-characterized than the Amazon, particularly in the lower reaches, where we've demonstrated that emissions can be high relative to the rest of the basin.
-Furthermore, we have not included the entirety of the amazon in our newest budgets.
+Furthermore, we have not included the entirety of the Amazon in our newest budgets.
 For example, the Tapajós and Xingu rivers were not included due to their large spatial expanse and minimal data coverage.
-The lower portion of these tributaries, alone (Figure 1), may emit roughly 23 Tg C year−1, which is similar to the 35 Tg C year−1 emitted from the Negro River (Scofield et al., 2016), another major tributary of the Amazon River.
+The lower portion of these tributaries, alone (Figure 1), emit roughly 2.3 Tg C year−1, and these estimates do not encompass their entire surface area nor potentially elevated CO2 concentrations closer to their headwaters.

-The enormous surface area of the lower Amazon River (18,379 km2) is slightly less than half of the area of rivers and stream in the conterminous United States (Butman and Raymond, 2011), though the lower Amazon emits nearly 5 times more CO2 to the atmosphere.
-This area alone releases one order of magnitude more CO2 than the uptake by the Amazon River plume in the Atlantic Ocean (Kortzinger, 2003; Cooley et al., 2007; Subramaniam et al., 2008).
+The enormous surface area of the lower Amazon River (18,379 km2) is slightly less than half of the area of rivers and stream in the conterminous United States (Butman and Raymond, 2011), and similarly emits roughly half as much CO2 to the atmosphere.
+This area alone releases an amount of CO2 in the same order of magnitude than the uptake by the Amazon River plume in the Atlantic Ocean (Kortzinger, 2003; Cooley et al., 2007; Subramaniam et al., 2008).
 We argue that the region where freshwater extends offshore should be included in basin-scale budgets considering that studies in the plume do not cover this area, however, there is no available data in this region to date.
 There is a pressing need to perform measurements of pCO2 and FCO2 along lower rivers and near-shore plume waters, which are currently large missing gaps in our coverage of regional and global scale carbon budgets.

 JR, AK, HS, and NW responsible for the conception and design of the work.
 HS, VN, AV, WG, DL, and JD executed in situ measurements.
 HS, VN developed the data calculation and interpretation.
 MB conceived the areal estimations.
 JR, AK, HS, and NW organized overall project logistics.
 AC, DL, JD, and DB organized local logistics.
 All authors critically revised the manuscript and approved the final submission.
 All authors also agreed to be accountable for all aspects of the work related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.